carloshs1/crypto-tracker/README.md

 **Solution**:

+- **Infinite Scroll**: Progressive loading starting with 30 items, loading 20 more as user scrolls
 - Client-side filtering with `useMemo` for efficient re-renders
 - Sorted by volume (most traded first) so users see important cryptos first
 - Filtered out invalid/incomplete data entries
 - Used Framer Motion with staggered animations (not blocking, but adds polish)
+- Intersection Observer API for efficient scroll detection

-**Trade-off**: All data is still loaded, but filtering is instant.
-Could add pagination/virtual scrolling if needed.
+**Trade-off**: Initial render is fast, but all data is still loaded in memory.
+Could add virtual scrolling if dataset grows significantly.

 ### Challenge 3: TypeScript Strict Mode